 Once I understood the basics, I determined that as it was to be my first wall weaving, I would start with something small.
 This led me to purchase a ‘lap loom.’
 The loom is the actual device you use to help you weave, while the lap loom simply denotes its size – it quite literally fits on your lap and is, therefore, mobile.
 You can move around your home and do your weaving anywhere, watching your favourite tv show or sitting outside.
 I highly recommend it!

-After searching around and seeing a wide range of prices, I decided to purchase mine online from Urban Outfitters at just $50.
-This loom measures about 12 by 16 inches and comes with a starter kit.
+After searching around and seeing a wide range of prices, I decided to purchase an affordable lap loom on Amazon by Harrisville Designs (an award-winning manufacturer that creates a variety of crafting products).
+It’s 12 by 16 inches and comes with a starter kit:

 Weaving terms & materials needed for your wall weaving.